 - Visual Unit Length Step by Step Lesson- Compare the length of soldier with height of the boxes.
 Observe the height of soldier in respect of number of boxes.
 It is a good idea to draw a line from the top and bottom of the soldier to the box units.

-I made series of progression in each lesson that builds upon the next skill.
+I made a series of progressions in each lesson that builds upon the next skill.
 So it would serve you well to do these in the order that thye appear.

 I think I exhausted every possible way to question or answer this topic.